MOHAMEDZAYEDSCU/OBSIDIAN/CATReloaded/LV1/Git&Github.md

 >>- you need to stop at the branch you want the modification inside it. `master` for example.
 >>- `git merge OtherBranch` with the other branch
 >>- now all inside the files in the `OtherBranch` will be inside the `master branch`
+>---
+>- for remote repo, each local branch need an online branch to push to.
+>	- doesn't require the same name

 ---